viniciusnevescosta/minecraft-wiki/README.md

 The program contains cover art, music and a loading screen.

-Coming soon: I plan to make a complete wiki about every block, animal, monster, curiosity and more.
+Coming soon: I plan to make a complete wiki about every block, animal, monster, curiosity, new languages and more.
 I will be launching the program here as I update.

 You can already use the latest version of WikiCraft in the releases part.